vnegrisolo/vnegrisolo.github.io/_posts/elixir/2017-06-15-struct-factory-for-elixir.md

 end
 ```

 Elixir is a functional programming, so there is no object holding a state for you.
 The resolution was actually an opportunity to use the module `Agent` 👀.
 I just needed to implement `start_link` and call it from `test/test_helper.exs`.
-Also I have `next_int` but that's the sequence implementation.
+Also I have `next_int` but that's the sequence implementation, pretty straightforward.

 {: data-path="test/test_helper.exs"}
 ```elixir